guinetn/frogit/README.md

 # SublimeTranslatror
-In SublimeText, prefix the selected word by its translation (EN->FR).
-Use a FR/EN mapping file
+In SublimeText, this will prefix the selected word by its translation (EN->FR).
+It uses a FR/EN mapping file that a maintain.

+Set CTRL+E+E as shortcut